Scholarships

 Attending College with a Disability or Illness

 Students searching for and attending colleges who have a disability or illness will find that most college campuses will work with them to be as accommodating as possible.
 For instance, a student with a life-threatening peanut allergy may find that their college will designate a residential hall or certain eateries on campus as peanut-free zones.
-A student that is wheelchair-bound may find that their campus has special housing that provides handicapped access to their room, bathroom, and study area.
+A student who is wheelchair-bound may find that their campus has special housing that provides handicapped access to their room, bathroom, and study area.
 Additionally, students with a disability or illness can advocate through proper channels for their college or university to make changes that will benefit them and improve their quality of life on campus.
 The National Center for College Students with Disabilities is a federally funded entity that exists to help students navigate finding a college based on their specific needs, securing aid to pay for college, and handle problems that may arise once they are a student.
 Their site provides training handbooks and webinars to teach students and their families how to navigate working with a college in order to improve their on-campus experience.
 This resource is especially helpful to those students who may experience a new disability or illness while in college.
 While being diagnosed with a new disability or illness in college is uncommon, it's not unheard of.
 Colleges have undoubtedly experienced this within their student body in the past and are diligent and compassionate about caring for students through their diagnosis.
 Whether you start your college career with a disability or illness, or are diagnosed after you arrive, it's important to keep your professors and Resident Assistant's (RA) informed of your condition.
 They will undoubtedly understand if you need to miss classes or will serve as a help to you if you need assistance in your living unit.
 You'll also want to keep in touch with the campus health center and find a specialist – if necessary – near your college campus.
 For students living with disabilities and illnesses on a college campus, community is so important to physical, mental, emotional, and academic success.
 However, success is all your own.
 To navigate a college campus and attend college classes with the challenges that having a disability or illness may create is nothing short of amazing.
 You've got this!

 Fastweb makes finding scholarships a breeze.